parmsam/quarto-clipper-llm-app/README.md

 ## Dependencies

 After downloading the Quarto file you generate, if you want to render out the flashcards or quiz file using Quarto, you'll need my [quarto-flashcards](https://github.com/parmsam/quarto-flashcards/) and  [quarto-quiz](https://github.com/parmsam/quarto-quiz) extension in your Quarto project.

+## Adding templates for more output types

+If you want to add more output types, you can specify more templates in the quarto_templates dictionary object in the `app.py` file.

+You can also expand the types of files that the app can read from URLs by adding more URL endswith condition logic within the server code in `app.py`.